enterprisemediawiki/meza/logs/README.md

-# Meza1 Logs
+# meza Logs

-This directory will contain log files for Meza1 operations (installation, upgrade, etc).
+This directory will contain log files for meza operations (installation, upgrade, etc).